 Since women’s peak bone mass occurs in their late 20s, it stands to reason that some amount of bone loss takes place throughout the subsequent decades.
 Whether or not slipping into “osteopenic” bone density range is a serious concern depends on the individual case.
 This is where we find the proverbial devil hiding in the details.
 Here’s how this goes…

 At the Center for Better Bones, our developing clinical findings have discovered different “types” of osteopenia — some being more troublesome than others.
-I will be detailing these clinical findings in our upcoming online course, Moving Beyond Osteopenia.
 For now let me mention a few key factors that distinguish a harmless finding of osteopenia from one that may well signal serious bone weakening:

 - Finding “osteopenia” in a bone scan becomes concerning if subsequent scans reveal rapid and excessive bone loss, such as more than 2% a year loss during the menopause transition, and more than .05 to 1 % a year loss from 5 years after menopause and onwards.
 On-going excessive bone loss signals that one is on the road to osteoporosis.